You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

 Jurassic Jungle Boat Ride has been around for years.
 It’s part of Parkway history.

-And if we are being really honest, Blazing Fury’s mannequins and props are just as cheesy, mismatched and (at times) just as creepy as Jurassic Jungle Boat Ride’s mannequins.
+And if I am being really honest, Blazing Fury’s mannequins and props are just as cheesy, mismatched and (at times) just as creepy as Jurassic Jungle Boat Ride’s mannequins.

-We say the Blazing Fury is “nostalgic” and has “personality” while Jurassic Jungle Boat Ride is criticized as being “outdated” and “worn down”.
+Blazing Fury has a few more thrills, but is it fair to say that Blazing Fury is “nostalgic” and has “personality” while Jurassic Jungle Boat Ride is criticized as being “outdated” and “worn down”?

 And while half of their Google reviews are less than kind, half of them have words of praise for the attraction.

-They say it’s great for little kids who don’t mind the dark and love dinosaurs.
+They say it’s probably great for little kids who don’t mind the dark and love dinosaurs.

-And most of all, I would argue that you know exactly what you’re in for the second you pull into the parking lot at Jurassic Jungle Boat Ride.
+Finally, I would say that you know exactly what you’re in for the second you pull into the parking lot at Jurassic Jungle Boat Ride.

 A tourist trap, to me, is something that pretends to be something it’s not to take your money.